-Somer Nicole – “It’s about getting quiet enough to listen, intuitively.”
+“It’s about getting quiet enough to listen, intuitively.” –Dr. Somer Nicole is the creator of an online resource for self-healing practices.

 I grew up in an environment where people ran around 90 miles an hour.
 I partied a lot, I drank a lot, and smoked a lot of pot before yoga.
 My nervous system was very ramped up.
 That’s what I was used to and that’s what I thought was normal.
 I was on overdrive.
 I was maxed out in fight or flight and anxious but I would calm myself down by going out and partying.